Luzog78/42-darkly/Survey/Ressources/Readme.md

 #### Step 1:

-- Go to the survey page
+- Go to the survey page.

 #### Step 2:

-- Open the developer tools and edit any value of the survey form to more than 10
+- Open the developer tools and edit any value of the survey form to more than 10.

 Example:
 ```html